WendellLiu/react-upward-marquee/README.md

 let data = [
   {
-    content: 'I'm the first content and my delay is 2s', time:2
+    content: "I'm the first content and my delay is 2s", time:2
   },
   {
-    content: 'I'm the second content and my delay is 4s', time:4
+    content: "I'm the second content and my delay is 4s", time:4
   },
   {
-    content: 'I'm the third content and my delay is 6s', time:6
+    content: "I'm the third content and my delay is 6s", time:6
   },
   {
-    content: 'I'm the forth content and my delay is 8s', time:8
+    content: "I'm the forth content and my delay is 8s", time:8
   }
 ]